callnow

 Interest rate = 12%

-The lease period is slightly less than the usable life of the production machinery.
+The lease period is less than the usable life of the production machinery.
 For example:

-Usable life of the machinery = 7 years
+The usable life of the machinery is = 7 years

-When the lease term ends, the lessee takes over as the legal owner, or they have the option to transfer their ownership from one company to another.
+When the lease term ends, the lessee becomes the legal owner, or they can transfer their ownership from one company to another.

 The lessee has the option to purchase the underlying asset at a price lower than its current market value, as there’s a bargain price option with no salvage value specified.